Get involved in RACPs’ work and make a valuable contribution to the RACP, your profession and the community.

 Trainees and Fellows can be involved in the RACP by participating in time-limited working groups.
 We announce calls to join working groups in the President’s message.

 Contribute to the RACPs’ Policy & Advocacy work

 Trainees and Fellows can shape and promote the RACPs position on a range of social, environmental, biological and political issues that affect the health and wellbeing of patients and the broader community.

-Get involved by joining the Policy Reference Group (PRG)
+Get involved by joining the Policy & Advocacy Interest Group (PAIG)

 View RACPs’ policy positions